Skip to Content

 Everything was house-made or acquired locally; nothing came out of a can.
 It was one of the best fry-ups we’ve ever had.
 Go early, as a queue usually forms later in the morning.

-it's essential to take kids to eat at the elephant house in edinburgh because of its hundreds of elephants.
+It's essential to take kids to eat at the elephant house in edinburgh because of its hundreds of elephants.

 • Elephant House, two blocks from The Royal Mile back toward the top, is a coffee shop with a worn-in college-campus feel.
 It’s a good stop for breakfast or an afternoon break.